Enter Bird's Name in Search Box:

-There are six types of Towhees, that are native to North America.
-Of these, the Eastern Towhee, once known as the Rufus-sided Towhee, lives in the eastern regions of the USA and the south-eastern regions of Canada.
-Of the remaining five species, the Spotted Towhee has the largest range, and then there is the Green-tailed Towhee.
-The California Towhee, Canyon Towhee and the Abert's Towhee all live along or near to the southern borders of the USA.
+There are six types of towhees that are native to North America.
+Of these, the Eastern Towhee was once known as the Rufus-sided Towhee.
+This towhee lives in the eastern regions of the USA and the southeastern regions of Canada.
+Of the remaining five species, the Spotted Towhee has the largest range and then there are the Green-tailed Towhee, California Towhee, Canyon Towhee and the Abert's Towhee, who all live along or near the southern borders of the USA.

-Towhees are shy ground feeding birds, spending their time hidden in the under growths and tangles of bushes.
-Their behavior is quite similar to sparrows, making every effort possible to remain hidden and avoiding open areas, whenever possible, to avoid being seen.
+The towhees are shy ground feeding birds who spend their time hiding in the undergrowths and tangles of bushes.
+Their behavior is quite similar to sparrows and they make every effort possible to remain hidden and this by avoiding open areas.

 These are links to websites pertaining to the different birding institutions, societies and organizations here in North America.
 Some of these same sites are a great asset to seeking out knowledge on birds in other regions of the world.
 Each of these links offer the user different methods to identify birds, whether it be by regions, habitat, appearance or maybe colour.
 Knowledge on the possibilities of where and what birds might be present are included.

 Hinterland Who's Who Welcome to the Web site for Hinterland Who's Who It all started in 1963, with black-and-white vignettes about the loon, the moose, the gannet and the beaver.
 For more than 50 years, Hinterland Who’s Who has proudly been bringing Canada’s iconic wildlife directly into Canadians’ homes.
 Re-launched in 2003, the new series serves to rebuild the connection thousands of viewers made with wildlife through the original series.
 Welcome to our new website!
 Have a look around, and learn how you can help ensure that the wildlife remains part of what it means to be Canadian.